-Emu Plains Spinal and Sports Physiotherapy is a friendly professional practice that has been providing an excellent service to the area of Emu Plains and the surrounding community for 22 years.
+Emu Plains Spinal and Sports Physiotherapy is a friendly professional practice that has been providing an excellent service to the area of Emu Plains and the surrounding community for 23 years.
 Established 1997, It was taken over by Simon and his wife Alison in 2001.
-They have seen the practice evolve over the last 18 years from one solo therapist to three and today still hold true to their philosophy of providing good service and being an asset to the local community.
+They have seen the practice evolve over the last 19 years and still hold true to their philosophy of providing good service and being an asset to the local community.

 The practice adopts a holistic approach to treatment."
 Our aim is to accurately assess and treat our clients in a friendly and relaxed environment, to optimise their performance or quality of life".

 Our team of dedicated professionals are motivated to achieve the best outcome for our patients.
 We believe quality assessment and accurate diagnosis are the foundations for determining the appropriate treatment and management for any injury.
 Whether you’re an elite sportsperson, participate in recreational activities or someone who has hurt themselves gardening, every patient is examined and appraised systematically.
 We then provide a comprehensive explanation of what is wrong and what needs to be done to help you recover.